merkourisa/Digital-Storytelling-Group-Assignment/README.md

 ## Thematic Areas
 - Fictional stories
 - Non-Fictional stories
+- Mixed

 **Attention:** Examples & Ideas will be discussed during class!!!

 ## Steps to consider for the final submission (+ importance):
 1. You must create a team of 3-5 fellow students (collaborators).
 See in the discussion session the procedure for creating the teams.
 You must choose a coordinator per team.
 The coordinator will be responsible for uploading the necesserary documents in his/her repository only in markdown format.
-2. Read the article **Transmedia Project Design: Theoretical and Analytical Considerations** found in the our_resources folder.
+2. Read the article **Transmedia Project Design: Theoretical and Analytical Considerations** found in the Transmedia folder.
 Start working on your team project by answering the questions indicated in the second section of the article.
 You should edit the README.md found in the Transmedia folder.
 3. Create you design document.
 You should edit the README.md found in the our_design folder.
 4. Create your short film and upload the demo in youtube.
 Insert the link of your demo in the design document.
+5. Create the additional context (book, game, animation, comic) that connects with the storyworld of your short-film
-5. Use the answers in step 2 to prepare the presentation of your concept.
+6. Use the answers in step 2 to prepare the presentation of your concept.
 You should edit the README.md found in the our_presentation folder.
 During the presentation you will have to define the designed world and explain what kind of media are appropriate for the demo of the story.

 ## Deadlines
 - **Deliverable 1**  (Steps 1):     until 17/03/2023
 - **Deliverable 2**  (Steps 2):     until 28/04/2023
-- **Deliverable 3**  (Steps 3-5):   until 02/06/2023
+- **Deliverable 3**  (Steps 3-6):   until 02/06/2023

 ## Grading
 The group assignment will contribute up to 5 points in the grade.
 Each member of the team will get the same grade.